jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   learn.
 Instead drill with [Netter Flashcards] and [online videos](#videos) so you can pause and memorize as needed.
 For each exam, put all the relevant cards on the ring and flip through those as you can.
+  * I found that using my own body to learn made the experience more vivid.
+    For example, I would trace the pathway of nerves/arteries/veins on my own body, or watch as I tried to flex specific muscles.
+All the while I would be imagining what's going on under the hood.
 * Buy the recommended Clemente dissector and Netter atlas, same edition recommended.
 This way you match the lecture slide references.
    * As a table, buy two dissectors and two atlases to leave in the lab.